yanick/updux/docs/recipes.md

 ## Mapping a mutation to all values of a state

 Say you have a `todos` state that is an array of `todo` sub-states.
-It's easy enough to have the main reducer maps away all items to the sub-reducer:
+It's easy enough to have the main reducer map away all items to the sub-reducer:

 ```
 const todo = new Updux({